-Razor burn is a side effect of shaving that can result from a variety of causes, including dry shaving, shaving with a dull blade, shaving too quickly or with too much pressure against the skin or shaving too close.
+Razor burn is a side effect of shaving that can result from a variety of causes, including dry shaving, shaving with a dull blade, shaving too quickly or with too much pressure against the skin, or shaving too close.
 It appears as a mild rash, pink or red in color, and generally doesn't last longer than a day or two.
 It may burn or itch, and severe cases may manifest as welts or raised distinct bumps called pseudofollicultis barbae.
-Read on to learn how to treat razor burn.

 In the case of razor burn, an ounce of prevention really is worth a pound of cure.
 Make sure to wet the skin and lubricate it with a moisturizing shaving lotion prior to shaving.
 Use only a clean, sharp blade.
 Shave in the direction that the hair grows, and do not shave too closely or with too much force.
 Prior to shaving the face, put a warm wet washcloth on your skin.
 This will soften beard hairs.
 For men, washing with a facial scrub will remove dead skin cells and help prevent ingrown hairs.
 For women, gently wash areas to be shaved with a loofah.